 Opposing top front corners of the box, looking like a scene from a Breaking Bad knockoff.
 The Shrek-snot insulation also makes a cameo.

 I know, it's looking pretty grim in there.
 Like, next-level truck dungeon grim.
 In case it's not obvious what's going on: instead of letting the leaks drip directly into a trash bag, now they drip into an extremely jankily-placed funnel, secured by several feet of extra strong duct tape.
-The funnel is inserted into a few feet of plastic hosing, which is, in turn, fastened to trash bags of varying sizes by an ever-increasing amount of duct tape.
+The funnel is inserted into a few feet of plastic hosing, which, in turn, is fastened to trash bags of varying sizes by an ever-increasing amount of duct tape.
 This solves the humidity problem because the surface area for the water to evaporate from is now far, far smaller.
 I set this up a few weeks ago, and it's actually worked surprisingly well.

 Ending the Arms Race

 It's painfully obvious at this point that I'm reaching the limits of my mechanical capabilities in this fight.
 I can't keep relying on ever-more complicated crutches.
-Further, I have to be careful to not let myself to normalize these terrible hacks, lest I end up with an unacceptably low or even hazardous standard of living.
+Further, I have to be careful to not let myself normalize these terrible hacks, lest I end up with an unacceptably low or even hazardous standard of living.
 This was my line in the sand: It was time to actually fix the underlying problem.
 Accordingly, I brought the truck into a body shop to get a quote, and I'm hoping to have the box repaired in the next week or so, ending the arms race and allowing me to focus on actual truck improvements.

 I'm not sure if there are any good lessons to be learned here.
 Seven months out of the year, this isn't even a problem, and I'm rapidly on the way to rectifying those other five months.
 Looking back on it all, I'm actually glad it rains here sometimes.
 Aside from the obvious environmental problems of not having any rain, it forced me to think outside the box, hone my duct tape-fu, and in the end, make some real, permanent improvements to my home.
 Plus, how could I appreciate the sunshine without a bit of rain?